-- Open the Attribute table for the atlas_coverage layer. - Enable editing. - Use the calculator to create and populate the following two fields. - Create a field named Zone and type Whole number (integer). - In the Expression box write/copy/construct \$rownum. - Create another field named Remarks, of type Text (string) and a width of 255. - In the Expression box write 'No remarks.'.
+- 1. Open the Attribute table for the atlas_coverage layer. - 2.
+Enable editing. - 3.
+Use the calculator to create and populate the following two fields. - 4.
+Create a field named Zone of type Whole number (integer). - 5.
+In the Expression box write/copy/construct \$rownum. - 6.
+Create another field named Remarks, of type Text (string) and a width of 255. - 7.
+In the Expression box write 'No remarks.'.
 This will set all the default value for all the polygons.